 In Chapter 3, we investigate real operator algebras.
 We prove that a unitization of a real operator algebra is unique up to isometric homomorphism.
 In addition, we also study positivity and real positivity in a real operator algebras.
+Besides from facts appearing in this dissertation, additional theory about real positive maps on real operator algebras and real Jordan operator algebras will be forthcoming in a work in progress [7].

 In Chapter 4, we investigate real Jordan operator algebras.
-We obtain analogous results to [7] for real Jordan operator algebras.
+We obtain analogous results to [8] for real Jordan operator algebras.
 For instance, the unitization of a real Jordan operator algebra is unique up to isometric Jordan homomorphism but not up to completely isometric Jordan homomorphism.